mulhod/mulhod.github.io/index.md

 I'm a managing senior research engineer at [Educational Testing Service](https://ets.org) AI Labs.
-Since 2011 I have worked at ETS as a part of many teams, including NLP architecture, content assessment/feedback, etc. I have also recently taught a course on lingustic annotation at Montclair State University (and plan to teach another in the summer of 2023 on applied NLP/ML engineering!).
+Since 2011 I have worked at ETS as a part of many teams, including NLP architecture, content assessment/feedback, etc. I also am teaching/have recently taught courses on applied NLP engineering and lingustic annotation at Montclair State University.
 My research interests include natural language and speech processing and machine learning, especially in relation to applications to automated scoring technology.
 My engineering interests include Python, `scikit-learn`, `transformers`, `allennlp`, MLOps (generally), `aws-cdk`, `terraform`, Docker, Conda, AWS (`SageMaker`, `ECS`, `Lambda`, `S3`), `FastAPI`, Java, Bash, Rust, etc.

 I obtained a master's degree in Applied Linguistics (with a certificate in Computational Linguistics) from Montclair State University in 2016 and a